 Then, one day, a fleet of flying saucers landed, killed the monsters and installed a rudimentary version of local government.
 After billions of years of Darwinian adaptations to huge existential threats, it remains a rudimentary version of local government.

 Then the Covid creatures came.
-They fed exclusively on common sense, consumed it all, excreted fear, then donned masks and hid in plain site.
+They fed exclusively on common sense, consumed it all, excreted fear, then donned masks and hid in plain sight.
 And that’s where we’re at right now.
 Pray for us.